GOtv Boxing Night Returns with Two WBF Titles Bouts

-Boxing fans in Nigeria and across Africa will on April 2, watch GOtv Boxing Night, the continent’s premier boxing show return with two World Boxing Federation (WBF) title bouts.
+Boxing fans in Nigeria and across Africa will, on 2 April, watch GOtv Boxing Night, the continent’s premier boxing show return with two World Boxing Federation (WBF) title bouts.

-The show, which holds at Mobolaji Johnson Indoor Sports Hall of the Rowe Park Sports Hall in Lagos, will be behind closed doors in line COVID-19 safety protocols.
+The show, which will hold at Mobolaji Johnson Indoor Sports Hall of the Rowe Park Sports Hall in Lagos, will be behind closed doors in line Covid-19 safety protocols.
 It will however be telecast live by SuperSport on DStv channel 209 and GOtv channel 34

 The night’s biggest bouts will see two Nigerians in action against foreign opponents.